-1385 The POCRG performs the tests on the specimen, produces the results, qualifies them against its own rules (such as normal ranges) displays them, and stores them in its memory.
-Part 3 of the scenario
+The POCRG performs the tests on the specimen, produces the results, qualifies them against its own rules (such as normal ranges) displays them, and stores them in its memory.
+1415

 Later on, when a connection is established with the POCDM (e.g., when the point of care device is plugged on its docking station), the POCRG sends all the POCT observations accumulated in its memory.